2017 East Timorese parliamentary election: Parties and candidates

-Of the 31 registered parties in East Timor at the beginning of 2017, only the Christian Democratic Union of Timor (UDC), KHUNTO, and the Socialist Party of Timor (PST) had submitted their electoral lists as of 30 May.
-27 parties had picked up forms for the lists but had not yet filled them out and submitted them to the East Timor Supreme Court of Justice.
+Of the 31 registered parties in Timor-Leste at the beginning of 2017, only the Christian Democratic Union of Timor (UDC), KHUNTO, and the Socialist Party of Timor (PST) had submitted their electoral lists as of 30 May.
+27 parties had picked up forms for the lists but had not yet filled them out and submitted them to the Timor-Leste Supreme Court of Justice.
 Court President Deolindo dos Santos pointed out that the country's highest court would only accept electoral lists submitted by 6pm on 1 June.

 Finally, a total of 23 electoral lists were submitted, with one list consisting of the party alliance Bloku Unidade Popular (BUP).
-Among the contesting parties were also all four factions previously represented in parliament; CNRT, FRETILIN, PD, and FM.
+Among the contesting parties were also all four factions previously represented in parliament; CNRT, Fretilin, PD, and FM.

 For the first time, the PLP, the Timorese Social Democratic Action Center (CASDT), the Hope of the Fatherland Party (PEP), the Democratic Unity Development Party (PUDD), and the Freedom Movement for the Maubere people (MLPM) contested.

 It was initially unclear whether the Timorese Social Democratic Association (ASDT) would be admitted to the election.
 As in 2012, two different electoral lists from different groupings of the party were received by the Supreme Court of Justice.
 One from party leader João Andre Avelino Correia, one from party president Francisco da Silva and secretary general Norberto Pinto.
 If the ASDT had still been admitted, Silva's and Pinto's list would have been recognised.
 However, admission was eventually denied.

 Five registered parties did not contest the election.
 The East Timor National Republic Party (PARENTIL) left the electoral alliance BUP at short notice and did not put up its own list.
 The Timorese Nationalist Party (PNT) had already submitted its electoral list too late in 2012 and therefore did not participate in the election.
 This time, too, no electoral list arrived at the court in time.
 The Timorese Labor Party (PTT) had contested the last election with a joint list with the Association of Timorese Heroes KOTA, but this no longer existed.
 The PTT did not come up with its own list.
 In the presidential elections at the beginning of the year, their party leader Angela Freitas had still won 0.84% of the vote.
 The National Unity Party (PUN) and the Liberal Party (PDL) also did not put up candidates.

-The last review of the submitted applications ran until June 11th.
+The last review of the submitted applications ran until June 11.
 The People's Party of Timor (PPT) also fell out.
 The party had not met the necessary eligibility criteria.
 Already in 2012, the PPT had not been admitted because it had submitted its electoral list too late.
 On 15 June, the order on the ballot paper was drawn.